How to seek testing for COVID-19 according to state health departments

 Maryland

+- When they deem appropriate, providers order tests and collect samples, which they then send to a laboratory for testing.

+- There are multiple labs conducting testing in the state.
+Results time varies depending on the lab.

-- For information about coronavirus in Maryland, check the Department of Health’s coronavirus website.
+- For more information, check the Maryland Department of Health's coronavirus website.

 Massachusetts

-- The state is only testing people who meet the CDC’s definition of “person under investigation,” and the state health department must approve before testing can be done.

-- Test results are usually available within 24 hours, depending on the volume of tests that day.
+- Test results are usually available within 24 hours from the state lab, depending on the volume of tests that day.
+Results times may vary for private labs.

-- On Monday, state testing capacity quadrupled after the FDA approved the use of automated testing for the state public health lab.
+- State testing volume is increasing rapidly as more private labs receive FDA approval to begin testing.

+- For more coronavirus information, call the state 2-1-1 line, which is now providing real-time COVID-19 information, resources and referrals in multiple languages, or visit the Massachusetts coronavirus website.

 Michigan